Update 18 November 2019

-Canon have said that a new pro mirrorless body will be released next.
+Canon have said that a new pro mirrorless body will be released next in 2019 and that turned out to be the Canon EOS Ra.
 All the rumors so far suggest that the next pro mirrorless will be a high megapixel body, possibly in the same vein as the Canon EOS-5DSR.

 So this is not the Canon EOS-1DX mark III.
 The 1D line is usually a lower megapixel count.